yuanming-hu/fc4/README.md

 [*Shi's Re-processing of Gehler's Raw Dataset*:](http://www.cs.sfu.ca/~colour/data/shi_gehler/)
  - Download the 4 zip files from the website
- - Extract the images into `fc4/data/gehler/images/`
+ - Extract the `png` images into `fc4/data/gehler/images/`, without creating subfolders.
  - `python dataset.py`, and wait for it to finish
  - `python show_patches.py` to view **data-augmented** patches.
 Press any key to see the next patch.
 You can use this data provider to train your own network.